LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ![image](https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/assets/78667207/636834c7-0932-4259-a880-151eb38a0e51)

-## EVERYTHING BELOW IS WHAT YOU WOULD FIND ON THE PAGE OF GEGL EFFECTS CE
+## EVERYTHING BELOW IS WHAT YOU WOULD FIND ON THE PAGE OF GEGL EFFECTS CE AND IS STILL RELEVANT.

 ![image preview](/Image_previews/changes_GEGL_Effects_continual.png  )